 - Scaling Software Agility: Best Practices for Large Enterprises, by Dean Leffingwell.
 Addison-Wesley Professional (2007).
 ISBN: 978-0321458193

-- Getting Things Done: How to Achieve Stress-Free Productivity, by David Allen.
-Piatkus Books (2002).
-ISBN-10: 9780749922641
+- Getting Things Done: How to achieve stress free productivity, by David Allen, Piatkus Books (2002), ISBN-10: 9780749922641

-- Do It Tomorrow and Other Secrets of Time Management, by Mark Forster.
-Hodder & Stoughton (2008).
-ISBN-10: 9780340909126
+- Do it tomorrow and other secrets of time management, by Mark Forster, Hodder & Stoughton 2006, ISBN-10: 9780340909126

 - Agile Requirements Best Practices, a blog by Scott Ambler.

 - Learn more about Collaborative Lifecycle Management (CLM), which provides integrations across Jazz-based applications, to connect the work of analysts with development and test teams.
-You can also watch a demo of the software integrated for CLM and keep up with CLM news on the Jazz.net site.

 - Learn more about the software used in this approach: